 One expat I met recently in Medellín who used to live in Lima told me his cost of living is now lower in Medellín by about 25 percent.
 He said one of the biggest differences was in the lower cost to rent or buy real estate in Medellín compared to Lima.

 Medellín arguably wins here.
 The temperature during the year in Medellín averages 72.5 °F (22.5 °C).
-Medellín is also known as “La Ciudad de la Eterna Primavera”, or the city of eternal spring.
+The Medellín weather and climate is a benefit of living in the city.
+Also, Medellín is also known as “La Ciudad de la Eterna Primavera”, or the city of eternal spring.
 The average temperature in Medellín typically only varies by about 1 °F during the year.

 In Medellín, the high daily average temperature ranges from 81.0 to 82.8 ° F (27.0 to 28.2 °C).
 And the low daily average ranges from 61.7 to 63.3 ° F (16.5 to 17.4 °C).

 In Lima, the temperature during the entire year averages a cooler 66.9 ° F (19.4 °C).
 The daily average high temperature in Lima ranges from 65.1 to 79.7 °F (18.4 to 23.1 °C).
 And in Lima, the daily average low temperature ranges from 58.3 to 66.9 °F (14.6 to 19.4 °C).

 Humidity is high in Lima with an average humidity for the entire year that is 82.8 percent.
 This is due to its location on the coast.
 While relative humidity is high in Lima, rainfall is extremely low, as Lima is actually considered a desert area.

 In Medellín in comparison, the average humidity for each month ranges from 63 percent to 73 percent.
 And the annual average humidity in Medellín is 68 percent.